martin0258/university-research/thesis/thesis.md

 This step is just calling a base learning algorithm to make it fit on the weighted data.
 Therefore, we need to make decisions of base learning algorithm and its parameters.
 Although any regression model can be used, regression tree should be our best choice because it is sensitive to different data [10], i.e., a small change in the data set may cause a large change in its built model.
 This characteristic is important for the weighted data to make impact on the built model and prediction.

-As for parameters of regression tree, our principle is to use default settings as much as possible, and allow tree to grow as depth as possible, and prune it based on validation error.
+As for parameters of regression tree, our principle is to use default settings as much as possible, and allow tree to grow as depth as possible, and <span id="OLE_LINK22" class="anchor"><span id="OLE_LINK23" class="anchor"></span></span>prune it based on validation error.
 Detail settings are provided in section 4.

 3.5 Predicting stage of TWR
 ---------------------------